Irma K. Nimetz

 Nimetz Appointed to House of Delegates of New York State Bar Association

-Irma K. Nimetz, a member of our Appellate Practice, Surrogate’s Court Litigation and Trusts & Estates groups, was appointed to the House of Delegates of the New York State Bar Association on behalf of the Westchester County Bar Association.
+Irma K. Nimetz, a member of our Appellate Practice, Estate & Trust Litigation and Trusts & Estates groups, was appointed to the House of Delegates of the New York State Bar Association on behalf of the Westchester County Bar Association.
 The House of Delegates is the governance and decision-making body of the New York State Bar Association and determines policies and develops positions on issues that affect the law and the legal profession.

 Nimetz & Streng Speak on Ethics in Estate Planning

-Irma K. Nimetz and Frank W. Streng, both members of our Appellate Practice, Surrogate’s Court Litigation and Trusts & Estates groups, spoke on “Ethics in Estate Planning” for the Elder Law and Disability Committee of The New York Women’s Bar Association.
+Irma K. Nimetz and Frank W. Streng, both members of our Appellate Practice, Estate & Trust Litigation and Trusts & Estates groups, spoke on “Ethics in Estate Planning” for the Elder Law and Disability Committee of The New York Women’s Bar Association.

 Nimetz and Streng Win Digital Discovery Motion